Nova Scotia Light and Power: Transit services

 NSLP's original business line was public transportation, and the company continued to operate transit services in Halifax until 1969, when it transferred operations to the City of Halifax.

 The Lieutenant Governor of Nova Scotia, Sir William Fenwick Williams, rode the first horse-drawn car from Government House to the Richmond railway station on June 11, 1866.

 The Halifax City Railroad laid its original “Main Line” from the foot of Inglis Street, in the city's south end, to Duffus Street in the north, terminating at the Nova Scotia Railway (NSR) station in the Richmond district.
 Cars ran on the line every fifteen minutes from 6 a.m. to 10 p.m. until 1874, when frequency increased to every ten minutes between 10 a.m. and 8 p.m.

 HCR operated horse-drawn streetcars on rails embedded in Halifax streets for more than 10 years, but marginal revenues and plans to move the railway station to North Street, closer to downtown, brought a halt to operations in 1876.
 When the Halifax Street Railway Company restored service in 1886, it was with 15 new tram cars and HCR's former car barn at the corner of Hanover Street and Campbell Road (now Barrington Street).

 Less than a year after the transit system became part of the Halifax Electric Tramway Company, an electric tram car made its first run on February 12, 1896; by April 1 of that year the conversion of the system to electric operation was complete.
 The company erected a new car barn on the Lower Water Street property to house a fleet of 12 open tram cars and 14 closed-body cars.
-The Amherst, Nova Scotia-based firm Rhodes Curry Company, later part of Canadian Car and Foundry, built the cars, which accommodated 48 passengers and were painted with bands of dark red and cream.
+The Amherst-based firm Rhodes Curry Company, later part of Canadian Car and Foundry, built the cars, which accommodated 48 passengers and were painted with bands of dark red and cream.
 Initial service was on a south end loop until heavier rails could be laid on the rest of the system.
 By the end of May, 1896 service had been extended along Spring Garden Road and Coburg Road.
 By 1912, the network was extended north along Göttingen Street and west to Armdale.